A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: i FOL: i mplicit Finite Operator Learning

 \subsection{Conditional Neural Fields}

 Our goal is to obtain a plausible solution to a parameterized partial differential equation using neural fields.
 This is achieved by conditioning the neural field on a set of latent variables \( \boldsymbol{l} \), which can encode the solution field across arbitrary parameterizations and discretization of the underlying PDEs.
 By varying these latent variables, we can effectively modulate the neural solution field. \( \boldsymbol{l} \) is typically a low-dimensional vector, and is also referred to as a feature code.
-For a comprehensive discussion and review of conditional neural fields, interested readers are referred to \cite{xie2022neural}.

-iFOL utilizes Feature-wise Linear Modulation (FiLM \cite{perez2018film}), which conditions neural field in an auto-decoding manner.
+See also \cite{xie2022neural}. iFOL utilizes Feature-wise Linear Modulation (FiLM \cite{perez2018film}), which conditions the neural field in an auto-decoding manner.
 It employs a simple neural network without hidden layers (i.e., a linear transformation) to predict a shift vector from the latent variables \( \boldsymbol{l} \) for each layer of the neural field network.
 This yields the shift-modulated SIREN: